What are nootropics? More specifically, what is a nootropic compound?

 Should we simply write them off as steroids for the brain?

-That may sound a little harsh, but a lot of people are relying on sketchy information floating around in the media when it comes to understanding nootropics.
+That may sound a little harsh, but a lot of people are relying on sketchy information when it comes to understanding nootropics.

 In the popular film, Bradley Cooper plays a character who’s down on his luck.
 He accidentally gets his hands on an experimental drug called NZT.